yaseenahmad1/auth_me_backend/notes/Phase0_Set Up.md

 *.db
 ```

-Let's take a quick look at our .gitignore.
 Just some files we don't want to push up to our github repo.
 Like our .env file where we are storing some potentially sensitive information like SECRET KEYS, our node_modules and our local sqlite3 databse.

-Let's take a look our Phase 0:
+Let's take a look at our Phase 0:

 First and foremost, we are going to need to initialize node.